Federal Title IX Regulations: Information and Resources for Schools

 - Do not directly modify the application of Title IX to claims of a lack of equal opportunities within a school district’s programs and activities.
 For example, the new regulations do not substantively modify school districts’ obligations relating to claims that a school district is offering inferior participation opportunities, funding, or facilities in its athletic programs based on the sex of the participants.

-The New Regulations and U.S. Department of Education Guidance
+The Regulations and U.S. Department of Education Guidance

-- Different ways to access and review the new regulations:
+- Different ways to access and review the 2020 regulations:

 - The official publication of the Final Rule within the Federal Register (May 19, 2020).

 Caution: The linked PDF version of the complete Final Rule includes over 500 pages of commentary about the new regulations.

 - An excerpt of the Final Rule from the Federal Register (May 19, 2020) that includes only the pages that show the actual amendments to the regulations (8 pages).